pgrill/guidelines/projects/manifesto/README.md

 In the hours management system client (JS + React) we use `mocha` along with `enzyme` to perform reducer and component tests.

+**Backend coverage**: We use `coverage.py` in order to perform backend code coverage measurement.
+You can measure the code coverage by running `coverage run --source="." manage.py test` in the folder where `manage.py` is located.
+Then, generate a report in the format you decide, for example: `coverage html`.

+**Frontend coverage**: We use `codecov` in order to perform JavaScript code coverage measurement.
+Run `npm run test` to run the tests along with a coverage report.

 ## Deployment

-In some-project, the app is deployed automatically by GitLab pipelines everytime a commit is pushed into the :code:`master` branch and it passes all the tests.
+In some-project, the app is deployed automatically by GitLab pipelines everytime a commit is pushed into the `master` branch and it passes all the tests.

 ## Code analysis